Return

 Trust Funds for Grandchildren

-For some people, a future for their grandchildren means having a job.
+For some people, a future for their grandchildren means having job security.
 For others, it means having property.
-But as any economist can tell you, the most secure future is an adaptable future.
-So, if you want your grandchildren to have whatever future they can dream of, the best way to do that is with a trust fund.
+But as any economist can tell you, the most secure future is adaptable.
+So, if you hope your grandchildren will have whatever future they can dream of, a smart way to do that is with a trust fund.

-It is not always easy to set up trust funds for grandchildren in Canada, but it can be one of the best ways to leave them a future they can count on.
+It is not always easy to set up trust funds for grandchildren in Canada, but it can be one of the best ways to leave them a secure future.

 What is a trust fund?

 The interesting thing about trust funds is that they do not need a “founding document” in the same way a corporation does.
 That means that it is not a legal entity with any liability.
 It does, however, have to pay taxes as if it were a person.
-That is where trusts start to get a little funny, so if you want to have an extraordinarily profitable or well-protected trust, get a lawyer.
+That is where trusts can get a little complicated, so if you would like to have an extraordinarily profitable or well-protected trust, it is suggested to seek out the support of a lawyer.

 The two types of trust funds

-There are two types of trust funds for grandchildren in Canada: living trusts and testamentary trusts.
+In Canada, there are two types of trust funds for grandchildren: living trusts and testamentary trusts.
 A living trust is set up while the trustee is still alive.
-In the case of a living trust, there are two ways to increase its value: Either getting more money from the settlor or investing the trust fund’s money in a manner that yields returns.
+To increase its value, the settlor can either contribute more or invest the trust fund’s money in a manner that yields returns.

-There are many sub-types of living trusts that revolve around how the trustee gets money from the settlor and what money the trustee gives back to the settlor.
-This needs to happen for the trust fund to remain minimally taxed.
+Many subtypes of living trusts revolve around how the trustee gets money from the settlor and what money the trustee gives back to the settlor.
+This is necessary for the trust fund to remain minimally taxed.

 Testamentary trusts are trusts included in a will.
 These are used to establish how much money is left to a child or grandchild after the trustee’s death.
 These used to be taxed far less, but changes in Canadian tax law have rendered them of equal value to a beneficiary as a living trust.
 This is all to say that neither a living trust nor a testamentary trust is better or worse.